 How Does Conversion Optimizer in AdWords Work?

-However, new keyword management and keyword analytics solutions from WordStream can help fundamentally alter this Cost-Per-Conversion vs. Volume of Conversion trade-off – by focusing on relevancy and Quality Score, advertisers can potentially realize both more website conversions at lower costs.
-In order to be eligible to use Google Conversion Optimizer, you must be using Google Conversion Tracking, and you must have accrued a minimum of 30 conversions in the last month so that Google can use that conversion history to help optimize your bids.
-You can view Conversion Optimizer eligiblity in WordStream, in the "AdWords" -> "Campaigns" tab as illustrated here:
+By focusing on relevancy and Quality Score, advertisers can potentially realize both more website conversions and lower costs.
+To be eligible to use Target CPA Bidding, you must be using Google Conversion Tracking, and you must have accrued a minimum of 30 conversions in the last month so that Google can use that conversion history to help optimize your bids.

 Google Conversion Optimizer Review: When To Use It